Why Is Car Insurance So Expensive in Florida?

 Take advantage of discounts

-Every insurance company offers various discount programs.
+Every insurance company offers multiple discount programs.
 Some focus on safety, like discounts for having anti-theft devices or a clean driving record.
 Others offer discounts if you switch from another provider.
-However, not all discounts are available in every state or with all insurers.
-Contact each provider directly to find out which savings you qualify for.
+However, not all discounts are available in every state or with all insurers, so contact each provider directly to find out which savings you qualify for.

 4. 4